get a FREE quote

 Drawers

-The number one question we get is do I need to empty my dresser drawers?
+The number one question we get is, “Do I need to empty my dresser drawers?”
 In most cases clothing and linens can be left inside dresser drawers.
 If your furniture is antique, delicate or if the integrity has already been compromised we would require them to be completely empty.
-In all instances you would need to empty any drawers that contain loose items, liquids (perfume etc), valuables, important papers, desk drawers, etc.
+In all instances you would need to empty any drawers that contain loose items, liquids (perfume etc.), valuables and important papers.

 Lawn Mowers & Snow Blowers

-We can move lawn mowers and snow blowers but the gas tanks must be emptied.
+We can move lawn mowers and snow blowers but the gas tanks must be emptied in advance.

 Mops, Brooms, & Rakes